Lombiq/Orchard-Azure-Application-Insights/Readme.md

 ## About

 This [Orchard Core](https://www.orchardcore.net/) module enables easy integration of [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/asp-net/) telemetry into Orchard.
-Just install the module, configure the instrumentation key from a configuration source (like the *appsettings.json* file) and collected data will start appearing in Application Insights.
-In a multi-tenant setup you can configure different instrumentation keys to collect request tracking and client-side tracking data on different tenants.
+Just install the module, configure the instrumentation key from a configuration source (like the *appsettings.json* file) as normally for AI, and collected data will start appearing in the Azure Portal.

+In a multi-tenant setup you can configure different instrumentation keys to collect request tracking and client-side tracking data on different tenants, just follow [the Orchard Core configuration docs](https://docs.orchardcore.net/en/dev/docs/reference/core/Configuration/).

 ## Documentation